 Starting Strawberries

-Strawberries grow from seedlings and bare roots.
-Seedlings generally grow faster than bare roots.
-Potting mix that drains away extra water works well.
 Strawberry plants can take up to two feet of space to grow.
-One to two plants are needed for containers, unless a strawberry container is used, then you can fill in all the openings with at least one strawberry plant.
+One to two plants are needed for containers unless a strawberry container is used, then you can fill in all the openings with at least one strawberry plant.

 I LOVE using mini greenhouses to start plants in!
 Check out this post on how to start seeds in a mini greenhouse!

-Plant your strawberries where the crown (place where roots and stems meet) is just over the soil.
+Plant your strawberries where the crown (the place where roots and stems meet) is just over the soil.
 The pot will need six to 8 hours of sun to grow flowers and strawberries.
-You might need to turn the container every few days if its in a place that does not get full sun.

 Strawberry Care

 Water the plants when the soil is dry.
 Containers need to be watered more than plants grown in the ground since the soil dries up quicker.
-Feed your strawberry plants at least once a month with a high phosphorus fertilizer.
+Feed your strawberry plants at least once a month with a high-phosphorus fertilizer.

 If you live where it gets cold in the winter, your strawberry plants will go dormant.
 Move your plants indoors to prevent the roots from freezing.
 Also, mulching the plants is an option if you don’t want to move them.